-This course serves to reinforce integration of biomedical and clinical science knowledge and highlights the application of clinical osteopathic knowledge.
+This course serves to reinforce integration of biomedical and clinical science knowledge and highlights the application of clinical osteopathic knowledge in preparation for clinical rotations.

-2.3.8.
-Clinical Curriculum
+2.3.7.
+CLINICAL CURRICULUM

-2.3.8.1.
-Clinical Curriculum for LDP, DSP, and all PBL campuses
+2.3.7.1.
+CLINICAL CURRICULUM FOR LDP, DSP, AND ALL PBL CAMPUSES